wasabipesto/beehive/src/work-emails/index.md

 const emails_since_may = emails.filter((i) => i.Date > new Date('2024-05-01'))
 ```

-Let's look at the emails I've sent:
+Let's look at the emails I sent over the last 3 years:

 ```js
 Plot.plot({